Chilika Lake: Aqua fauna

 The Irrawaddy dolphin (Orcaella brevirostris) is the flagship species of Chilika lake.
 Chilika is home to the only known population of Irrawaddy dolphins in India and one of only two lagoons in the world that are home to this species.

 It is classified as Endangered according to International Union for Conservation of Nature(IUCN).

 A small population of Bottlenose dolphins, also migrate into the lagoon from the sea.
-Chilika fishermen say that when Irrawaddy dolphins and bottlenose dolphins meet in the outer channel, the former get frightened and are forced to return toward the lake.
+Chilika fishermen state that when Irrawaddy dolphins and bottlenose dolphins meet in the outer channel, the former get frightened and are forced to return toward the lake.

 Some Irrawaddy dolphins used to be sighted only along the inlet channel and in a limited portion of the central sector of the lake.
 After the opening of the new mouth at Satapada in 2000, they are now well distributed in the central and the southern sector of the lake.
 The number of dolphins sighted has varied from 50 to 170.
 A 2006 census counted 131 dolphins and the 2007 census revealed 138 dolphins.
 Out of the 138 dolphins, 115 were adults, 17 adolescents and six calves.
 60 adults were spotted in the outer channel followed by 32 in the central sector and 23 in the southern sector.

 Dolphin tourism provides an important alternative source of income for many local residents.
 There are four tourist associations in Satapada employing three hundred and sixty 9-HP long-tail motor boats taking tourists to a 25 km2 area of the lake for dolphin watching.
 About 500 fishing families are involved in this business.
 The Odisha Tourism Department and the Dolphin Motorboat Association, an NGO at Satpada, report about 40,000 tourists visit Chilika every year for dolphin watching.
 October–January, and May–June are the peak season for tourists at Chilika, with a maximum 600-700 per day during December–January.
 The Dolphin Motorboat Association has 75 8-passenger motorboats for dolphin watching.
 Tourists pay Rs.
 250 for 60–90 minutes per trip(approx ₹4k for 10 people with 3.5 hours in a private boat in 2018).
-According to the Association, most tourists see dolphins.
-Only 5% return disappointed.
 Besides the Association, the Odisha Tourism Department organises "dolphin-watch" for tourists.
 Even during monsoon, about 100 tourists/day visit the lake.

 Boat based dolphin watching tours impact dolphin behavior and cause several accidental dolphin deaths each year.
 CDA conducts an annual census of dolphin deaths.
 They report 15 deaths in 2003–04, 11 in 2004–05, 8 in 2005-06 and 5 in 2006–07.
 40% of the 2006-07 deaths were by mechanised boats.

 Since 2004, the Whale and Dolphin Conservation Society has been conducting a science-based community education project to conserve the Irrawaddy dolphins and Chilika Lake.
 They have determined the primary cause of mortality for this population of dolphins is floating gill nets and hook line fisheries and the secondary cause is boat strikes from increasing unmanaged tourism activities.